antonioCheung/MES-SVC/README.md

 # MES-SVC
-A Memetic Evolution System with Statistical Variable Classification for Large-Scale Many-Objective Optimization See guidance.docx for details.
+A Memetic Evolution System with Statistical Variable Classification for Large-Scale Many-Objective Optimization.

+See guidance.docx for details.